boardsource/docs/updates/website-8-28-23.md

 **What's New in the Beta Release?**

 This beta version of our website is not just a simple update – it's a complete ground-up reconstruction!
 We've revamped both the backend and frontend to provide you with a more efficient, user-friendly, and visually appealing platform.
-Quinn and I has been working tirelessly to bring you a website that aligns with the latest industry standards and offers a smoother navigation experience.
+Quinn and I have been working tirelessly to bring you a website that aligns with the latest industry standards and offers a smoother navigation experience.

 **Transitioning from the Old to the New**

 We understand that change can sometimes be daunting, which is why we've taken a user-centric approach to this transition.
 The old website is still fully functional and accessible, allowing you to continue using it without any interruptions.
 Both the old and new websites are capable of accepting payments, ensuring that your transactions are as seamless as ever.
-One note when you first log in our new servers should migrate your account.
-But any future purchases on the old site will note be moved over.
+Upon your first log in our new servers should migrate your account.
+However any future purchases on the old site will note be moved over.

 **Share Your Feedback and Shape the Future**

-We value your input tremendously, and we invite you to be a part of this exciting journey!
+We value your input and invite you to be a part of this exciting journey!
 As a beta user, your feedback will play a crucial role in refining our website further.
 If you encounter any issues, have suggestions, or simply want to share your thoughts, please take a moment to fill out this feedback form: [Feedback Form](https://forms.gle/38vagMJ1JM4ebXRLA).
 Your insights will guide us as we make the necessary adjustments to provide you with an exceptional online experience.

 **Payments Handled Securely by Stripe and PayPal**